-Name Function For explanation see As part of the train path service and the stabling and shunting service LOA-Online Submitting, handling and recording of local orders for shunting routes.
+Name Function For explanation see As part of the train path service ar As part of the train path service and the stabling and shunting service LOA-Online Submitting, handling and recording of local orders for shunting routes.
 Appendix 23 - 5.1 Spoorbezettingsplan Information on the track occupation of the marshalling yards, as well as the planning for the next 16 hours.
 Appendix 23 - 5.1 Kijfdis Kijfdis is the planning and registration system for the shunting hump at Kijfhoek marshalling yard.
 Appendix 23 - 5.1 Wagon Load Information System (WLIS, WagenLading Informatie Systeem) Registration of train composition data as well as the registration of position and load of freight wagons at marshalling yards.
 Appendix 23 - 5.1